Many cat parents are searching for an alternative to traditional clay litter for their feline friend.

-By: Ed in Colorado
+Review by: Ed in Colorado

 Almost four years ago, we picked up two kittens at the shelter and were given coupons for free bags of World's Best at the local feed store.

 No savings is worth the loss of the all-natural sweet smell of the original variety.
 I sometimes exchange more litter than needed because of the smell!

-By: Leelee in Bermuda
+Review by: Leelee in Bermuda

 I like the smell of the fresh litter, and even the used stuff isn't bad.
 My little (big) boy has trained me to scoop twice a day (although it could be to stop his puppy sister from eating it!), so there is no chance of an unpleasant smell build up.

 I have tried other brands of corn litter because World's Best is pricey, but the others tried are not as good.

 World's Best is the best in my experience.

 We made the switch to natural cat litter ten years ago.
-It worked great and then my friends and myself think the company changed up the formula a bit.
+It worked great and then my friends and myself think the company changed up the clumping formula a bit.

-Then the litter did not clump as well and the odor control was lost.
+Back then it did not clump as well and the odor control was lost.
 We scoop twice a day.
 We had to do something.

-Interestingly enough, it cost more for a bag that weighed less, but in the end we used way less litter per month.
+Interestingly enough, it cost more for a bag that weighed less, but in the end we used way less per month.
 So in the end we saved money!